Asoristan: Religion

-Mesopotamian religion
+Ancient Mesopotamian religion

-The old Mesopotamian religion of the indigenous Assyrians and Babylonians remained strong in places, particularly in the north, in Assyria proper.
-Temples were still being dedicated to Ashur, Shamash, Ishtar, Sin, Hadad and Ninurta in Assur, Arbela, Edessa, Amid, Nohadra and Harran among other places, during the 3rd and 4th centuries AD, and traces would survive into the 10th century in remote parts of Assyria.
+Ancient Mesopotamian religion remained strong in places, particularly in Upper Mesopotamia.
+Temples were still being dedicated to Ashur, Shamash, Ishtar, Sin, Hadad, Dumuzid, Nergal, Bel and Ninurta in Assur, Arbela, Edessa, Amid, Nohadra, Kirkuk, Sinjar, Nineveh Plains, and Harran among other places, during the 3rd and 4th centuries, and traces would survive into the 10th century in remote parts of Mesopotamia.

 Christianity

-Asorestan, and particularly Assyria proper, were the centers for the Church of the East (now split into the Assyrian Church of the East, the Ancient Church of the East and the Chaldean Catholic Church), which at one time extended far beyond the confines of the by then defunct Sasanian empire and was the most widespread Christian church in the world, reaching well into Central Asia, China, Mongolia Tibet and India.
+Asorestan, and particularly Assyria proper, were the centers for the Church of the East (now split into the Assyrian Church of the East, the Ancient Church of the East and the Chaldean Catholic Church), which at one time extended far beyond the confines of the by then defunct Sasanian empire and was the most widespread Christian church in the world, reaching well into Central Asia, China, Mongolia Tibet and India as well as the Aegean.
 It sees as its founders the apostle Thomas (Mar Toma), and Saint Thaddeus (Mar Addai), and used the distinctly Syriac version of Eastern Aramaic for its scriptures and liturgy.
 The Holy Qurbana of Addai and Mari is one of the oldest Eucharistic prayers in Christianity, composed around the year 200 AD.
 The Church of the East was consolidated in 410 at the Council of Seleucia-Ctesiphon, held at the Sasanian capital, Selucia-Ctesiphon, which remained the seat of the Patriarchate of the Church of the East for over 600 years.

 Mandaeism

 The Mandaeans, who are according to their traditions the original followers of John the Baptist, are the last surviving Gnostics from antiquity.
-According to most scholars, Mandaeism originated sometime in the first three centuries CE, in either southwestern Mesopotamia or the Syro-Palestinian area.
+According to most scholars, Mandaeism originated sometime in the first three centuries CE, in either southwestern Mesopotamia or Syria (the southeastern Levant especially).
 However, some scholars take the view that Mandaeism is older and dates from pre-Christian times.
 Mandaeans assert that their religion predates Judaism, Christianity, and Islam as a monotheistic faith.
 Their language and script is Mandaic, a form of Aramaic.
 Two of their important religious texts, written between the 1st and 3rd centuries, are the Ginza Rabba and the Mandaean Book of John (preserving original traditions about John the Baptist).
-The Mandaean population numbers between 60,000 to 100,000 today.
+The Mandaean population numbers between 60,000 and 100,000 today.
 Mandaeism flourished in the Parthian and early Sassanid period in the region.

 Manichaeism

 The religion of Manichaeism, founded by Mani (216–276), originated in 3rd century Asorestan, and spread across a vast geographical area.
-In some instances, Manichaeism even surpassed the Church of the East in its reach, as it was for a time also widespread in the Roman Empire.
+In some instances, Manichaeism even surpassed the Assyrian Church of the East in its reach, as it was for a time also widespread in the Roman Empire.
 While none of the six original Syriac scriptures of the Manichaeans have survived in their entirety, a long Syriac section of one of their works detailing key beliefs was preserved by Theodore Bar Konai (a Church of the East author from Beth Garmaï), in his book Ketba Deskolion written in about 792.
 Like the Church of the East, the traditional center of the Manichaean church was in Seleucia-Ctesiphon.
 Mani dedicated his only Middle Persian writing, the Shāpuragān, to Shapur I.